Best daily deals

 Microphone is just okay

-The Sennheiser MOMENTUM True Wireless 4 edges out the competition
+The Sennheiser MOMENTUM True Wireless 4 are fit for the future

 A photo of the Sennheiser MOMENTUM True Wireless 4 on a wooden table, outside of their charging case.